va1entin/fenix/README.md

 This is a fork of [Mozilla Fenix](https://github.com/mozilla-mobile/fenix), modified to allow installing any add-on you like using the [AMO collection override](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/).

-The override feature was introduced in 2020 and allows users to install any add-on as long as its part of an add-on collection on addons.mozilla.org (AMO) - by default you can only install a very small collections of curated add-ons.
+The override feature was introduced in 2020 and allows users to install any add-on as long as its part of an add-on collection on addons.mozilla.org (AMO) - by default you can only install a very small collection of curated add-ons.

-Even though you need to activate a hidden debug menu to even **see** the corresponding menu, Mozilla has decided to make it available only in *unstable* Nightly builds and ignored many user requests to at least make it available in Beta, since.
+Even though you need to activate a hidden debug menu to even **see** the corresponding setting, Mozilla has decided to make it available only in *unstable* Nightly builds and ignored [many user requests](https://github.com/mozilla-mobile/fenix/issues?q=is%3Aissue+add-on+installation+nightly+is%3Aclosed+) to at least make it available in Beta, since.

+The reasoning behind this decision is that they don't want to drive users away from Firefox by them having a bad experience when installing add-ons that haven't been tested and approved on Android.

 In other words, if you want to use **any** add-on not on the curated list, Mozilla forces you to: